Hands-On Art Experiences in Tualatin Valley

-Here in the Tualatin Valley, take your visit to the next, hands-on level.
+Here in Oregon’s Tualatin Valley, take your visit to the next, hands-on level.
 Spend a day here and create works of art and taste the bounty of wines from the award-winning Willamette Valley.

 Jump start the morning with a cup o’ joe at Symposium Coffee.
 Located in downtown Tigard, Symposium takes the art of coffee to another level with its creative concoctions, such as the popular cardamom latte.
 Stroll down Tigard’s Main Street and check out the public art, including the fun bicycle racks and colorful glass bulbs overhead that line the street.